Custom Logs

 Log source schemas in Panther define the log event fields that will be stored in Panther.
 When field discovery is enabled, data from fields in incoming log events that are not defined in the corresponding schema will not be dropped—instead, the fields will be identified, and the data will be stored.
 This means you can subsequently query data from these fields, and write detections referencing them.

-If a field name contains a special character—a character that is not alphanumeric, an underscore (_
+If the name of a discovered field contains a special character—i.e., a character that is not alphanumeric, an underscore (_

 @